xue-yun-liang/dse_env/README.md

 ### Starting State

-the start state can adjust by dimension_discrete's 'default_value'
+The start state can adjust by dimension_discrete's 'default_value'

 ### Episode End